ccmucdenver/ccm-docs/docs/updates.md

 Real-time  &nbsp;  &nbsp; [Room temperature](https://demo.openwfm.org/web/alderaan/temp.txt) &nbsp; &nbsp; [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt)  &nbsp; &nbsp; [CPU load](https://demo.openwfm.org/web/alderaan/cpu.txt) &nbsp; &nbsp; [Memory](https://demo.openwfm.org/web/alderaan/mem.txt) &nbsp; &nbsp; [Swap](https://demo.openwfm.org/web/alderaan/swp.txt) &nbsp; &nbsp; [Partitions](https://demo.openwfm.org/web/alderaan/sinfo.txt)

+### 2022/07/09

+* Automatic CPU temperature monitoring was started.
+All jobs on an Alderaan node will be suspended if the temperature of at least one of its CPUs reaches 92 C.

+* A link to real-time CPU temperature on all alderaan nodes was added above.

+* If the room temperate reaches 29 C, all Alderaan jobs will be automatically suspended.

+* Suspended jobs and nodes will be resumed, if possible, after a review of the situation.

 ### 2022/07/08

 * 1:15pm: Normal operations resumed.